• Mon - Fri

 Concentration: The Brain Boosting Benefit of Pilates

-Published by Tamara Newell on December 28, 2022
+Published by Karyn Staples on December 28, 2022

 Pilates is more than a workout.
 It’s a widespread mind-body practice that involves every part of your being.
 The complex movements, breathing patterns, attunement to form, and precision require a deep concentration level.
 If this seems daunting for a workout, keep reading.
 The benefits of concentration in Pilates reach beyond your muscles.
 There’s a powerful brain-boosting benefit to Pilates concentration you’ll want to know.